Representing the deformation $\infty$-groupoid: Introduction

 Therefore, one is naturally led to the study of Maurer--Cartan elements of differential graded Lie algebras and, more generally, homotopy Lie algebras.

-In order to encode the Maurer--Cartan elements, gauge equivalences between them and higher relations between gauge equivalences, Hinich \cite{hinich97} introduced the Deligne--Hinich--Getzler $\infty$-groupoid.
+In order to encode the Maurer--Cartan elements, gauge equivalences between them, and higher relations between gauge equivalences, Hinich \cite{hinich97} introduced the Deligne--Hinich $\infty$-groupoid.
 It is a Kan complex associated to any complete $\L_\infty$-algebra modeling the space of its Maurer--Cartan elements.
 Since it is a very big object, Getzler introduced in \cite{getzler09} a smaller but weakly equivalent Kan complex $\gamma_\bullet$ which, however, is more difficult to manipulate.
-In this paper, we introduce another simplicial set associated to any $\L_\infty$-algebra with the following nice properties, which we prove (not in this order): \begin{enumerate} \item it is weakly equivalent to the Deligne--Hinich--Getzler $\infty$-groupoid, \item it is a Kan complex, \item it is contained in the Getzler $\infty$-groupoid $\gamma_\bullet$, and \item if we restrict to the category of complete dg Lie algebras, there is an explicit cosimplicial dg Lie algebra $\mc_\bullet$ representing this object. \end{enumerate} The cosimplicial dg Lie algebra $\mc_\bullet$ was already introduced in the works of Buijs--Murillio--F\'elix--Tanr\'e \cite{buijs15} in the context of rational homotopy theory.
+In this paper, we introduce another simplicial set associated to any $\L_\infty$-algebra of which we prove the following nice properties: \begin{enumerate} \item it is weakly equivalent to the Deligne--Hinich $\infty$-groupoid, \item it is a Kan complex, \item it is contained in the Getzler $\infty$-groupoid $\gamma_\bullet$, and \item if we restrict to the category of complete dg Lie algebras, there is an explicit cosimplicial dg Lie algebra $\mc_\bullet$ representing this object. \end{enumerate} The cosimplicial dg Lie algebra $\mc_\bullet$ was already introduced in the works of Buijs--Murillio--F\'elix--Tanr\'e \cite{buijs15} in the context of rational homotopy theory.
 We show here that it plays a key role in deformation theory.

 Results coming from operad theory play a crucial role throughout the paper, especially in the second part.
 In particular, we use the explicit formul{\ae} for the $\infty$-morphisms induced by the Homotopy Transfer Theorem given in \cite{vallette12} and various theorems proven in \cite{rn17tensor}.